Crypto-TII/pqc-engineering-ssec-23/README.md

 <a name="section_09"></a>
 ## 9. Conclusions, Acknowledgements and Authors

 We sincerely thank the scientific community, our collaborators, and everyone who made our artifact possible — with special gratitude to our DevOps team for their invaluable work in setting up our self-hosted runner and infrastructure.
+Words alone cannot fully convey our gratitude to our collaborators.
+To express our conclusions and acknowledgments in a more vivid and engaging way, we invite to watch our video here: [Modulo 8: Conclusions](https://www.youtube.com/watch?v=JHZuAFgPtuY&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=9).

 This project highlights the importance of clear, comprehensive documentation, building software that seamlessly integrates into continuous integration pipelines to meet industry standards, and leveraging Docker containers for reproducibility.